henrysilva07/adm-barbearia/.github/PULL_REQUEST_TEMPLATE.md

 ## As is

 Here you should describe in details the feature/problem.
-(Don't be afraid to write)

 ## To be

 Here you should describe in details how the solution was implemented.
-(Don't be afraid to write)

 ---